Labrosh/Projects/Project1/readme.md

 - `room.py`: Contains the `Room` class which represents a room in the dungeon.
 - `item.py`: Contains the `Item` class and the `items` dictionary.
 - `dungeon.py`: Contains the `Dungeon` class which generates the dungeon.
+- `debug.py`: Contains debug functions for printing detailed information about the dungeon.
 - `__init__.py`: Marks the directory as a package.

 ## License